 Training this way isn’t ideal for strength development.
 But it works well for building muscle, especially if your joints give you grief when you go heavy.
 Lighter weights means less stress on the joints, which means less potential for injury.

-I’ll superset press ups with pull-ups until I’ve done five sets of each.
+I’ll superset press ups with pull-ups until I’ve done three sets of each.
 That is, I’ll do a set of pull-ups… rest for 60 seconds or so… do a set of press ups… rest for 60 seconds or so… do some more pull-ups… and so on.

 Here’s what it looks like: